MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/enable-features-office-365.md

 ### Apps

-Apps are tabs, connectors, bots, or any combination of these three, provided by Teams (first-party apps, and also known as default apps) or by a third-party (also known as external apps).
+Apps are tabs, connectors, bots, or any combination of these three, provided by Teams (first-party apps, also known as default apps) or by a third-party (also known as external apps).
 Under **Apps**, you can enable and disable default apps and configure settings to control external apps.

-## Default apps
+#### Default apps

 These apps are provided by Teams.
 To turn on an app, select the check box for that app.
 To turn off an app, clear the check box.

 ![Screen shot of the Default Apps section.](media/teams-tenant-wide-settings-default-apps.png "Screen shot of the Default Apps section")

-## External apps
+#### External apps

 You can configure the following settings for external apps.